syncthing/docs/users/autostart.rst

 #.
 General Tab:
     #.
 Name the task (for example 'Syncthing')
     #.
 Check "Run whether user is logged on or not"
+    #. (recommended) Check "Do not store password.
+The task will only have access to local resources".
+Leave this option unchecked if you intend to store your folders on network drives and such.
 #.
 Triggers Tab:
     #.
 Click "New..."
     #.
 Set "Begin the task" to "At Startup"